vim/vim/runtime/syntax/generator/README.md

-# Generator of Vim Script Syntax File
+# Generator of Vim script Syntax File

-This directory contains a Vim Script generator, that will parse the Vim source file and generate a vim.vim syntax file.
+This directory contains a Vim script generator, that will parse the Vim source file and generate a vim.vim syntax file.

 Files in this directory where copied from https://github.com/vim-jp/syntax-vim-ex/